stretchr/hoard/README.md

 If the `SomeExpensiveMethodToGetTheObject` method returns an error, nothing will be cached and next time the `GetSomething` func is called, it will try again.

 ##Expiring
-Hoard can automatically expire objects depending on the expiration policy you assign when you `Set` the object in the cache.
+Hoard can automatically expire objects depending on the expiration policy you provide when placing the object in the cache.

+###Expiring by default
+If you opt to create your own Hoard instance using `MakeHoard`, you can pass a default expiration policy to it.

+When you use the `Set` method to add an object to your hoard and your omit the Expiration argument, the default policy will be applied.

+When you use the `Get` method and define a function to provide the data, you must return `hoard.ExpiresDefault` to instruct Hoard to use the default expiration policy you initially set.

+To override the default, simply pass an expiration as normal.

 ###Expiring using `Set`
 If you are using the `Set` method directly, the third argument is a `hoard.Expiration` object that describes the conditions under which the object should be removed from the cache.